Capital Gains Property Valuation Services

 Frequently Asked Questions

-What is a Property Valuation for Capital Gains Tax Purposes?
+What is a Capital Gains Tax Valuation?

 Property valuations for Capital Gains Tax purposes refers to calculating the tax payable when a property is sold at a profit, these are known as “gains” on a property and are liable to taxation.